About the Weight Management Program at Children’s Hospital Colorado

 - Access to the Wellness Center, which includes a yoga room and fitness room

 - Outpatient nutrition counseling by a registered dietitian is available through Clinical Nutrition Services.
-Private nutrition counseling is available at the Children's Hospital Colorado main campus and several Network of Care locations
+Private nutrition counseling is available at Children's Hospital Colorado on Anschutz Medical Campus and several Network of Care locations.

 - Medication and supplements (fish oils, vitamin E, multivitamin, calcium, iron, vitamin D)